awsdocs/aws-cdk-guide/doc_source/cli.md

 ```

 **Note**
 The CDK Toolkit actually runs your app and synthesizes fresh templates before most operations \(e\.g\. when deploying or comparing stacks\)\.
-These templates are stored by default in the cdk\.out directory\.
+These templates are stored by default in the `cdk.out` directory\.
 The `cdk synth` command simply prints the generated templates for the specified stack\(s\)\.

 See `cdk synth --help` for all available options\.
 A few of the most\-frequently\-used options are covered below\.